-- the status of the OE (registered/exempt/non-compliant); - if non-compliant, what steps will the OE be taking to become compliant (and when); - whether the OE's status is at risk of change during the course of the transaction (e.g. because the duty to update will arise); and - whether an OE Restriction (or equivalent if the OE is not registered at the Land Registry) will apply.
+- the status of the OE (registered/exempt/non-compliant); - if non-compliant, what steps will the OE be taking to become compliant (and when); - whether the OE's status is at risk of change during the course of the transaction (e.g. because the duty to update will arise); and - whether an OE Restriction (or statutory equivalent, if the OE is not registered at the Land Registry) will apply and if so, from what date.